Aussies catching up in Mexico

 From Hunter Valley to Yarra and the great selection that offers alone South Australia makes anybody “thirsty” and looking for a glass of aussie wine.

-Fernández gives a thoroughly explanation of all of these terroirs as experts taste brands that wnat to break thorugh in mexican palates: Leeuwin Estate, Angore Family, Katnook Estate, Yalumba and William Randell, among others.
+The different terroirs are explained through wines that try to break in mexican palates: Leeuwin Estate, Angore Family, Katnook Estate, Yalumba and William Randell, among others.

-Interest is there as a mexican oenologist, Mauricio Ruiz, has been making aussie wines for the mexican market and is already starting developing labels for the australian market, made there but his own mexican touch.
+Interest is there as a mexican oenologist, Mauricio Ruiz, has been making aussie wines for the mexican market and is already starting developing labels for the australian market, under the Sommos brand, made there but his own mexican touch.

 Australia on the rise